SarahLehnert/TransAtlanticDivergence_Salmon/README.md

 3- Fst (in plink and R)

-4- Mean Fst per 1Mbp window (in R) (same script used for pcadapt q-values)
+4- Mean Fst per 1Mbp window (in R) (this same script used for pcadapt q-values)

 5- Allele frequency calculations (in R)